angiereyes99/gator-calisthenics-fitness-tracker/README.md

 # gator-calisthenics-fitness-tracker
-CSC642 Individual Project.
-Full stack mobile application.
-Purpose was for UI design.
-Added fully functional pages to store user data in real time.
+Full stack iOS application.
+A calisthenics and fitness application where users are can track their bodyweight workouts as well as set goals to accomplish.
+Data is stored in realtime using Firestore.